hyhy26157/DEzoomcamp2024_HW/Homework_3/homework.md

 Choose the answer which most closely matches.</br>

 - 22.82 MB for non-partitioned table and 647.87 MB for the partitioned table
-- 12.82 MB for non-partitioned table and 1.12 MB for the partitioned table
+- 12.82 MB for non-partitioned table and 1.12 MB for the partitioned table - this
 - 5.63 MB for non-partitioned table and 0 MB for the partitioned table
 - 10.31 MB for non-partitioned table and 10.31 MB for the partitioned table